Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: Proposed heuristic algorithms

-Then, the room is provided with mirrors (or ORISs) that contribute to minimizing the outage probability.
+As our benchmark, we consider a typical room whose lighting infrastructure satisfies the required illumination conditions in an energy-efficient manner, i.e., minimum total optical power, which can be formulated as Then, the room is provided with mirrors (or ORISs) that contribute to minimizing the outage probability.
 This is defined by the variable $\boldsymbol{\beta}$ and computed with the heuristic MM approach to solving subroutine 1 represented in Algorithm\,\ref{alg:Subroutine1MM}.
 For the benchmark, this process is not iterated (non-alternating), accepting these one-shot values as final.

-We also compare our results with a scenario without mirrors (neither stationary nor ORIS).
+We also compare our results with a scenario without mirrors (neither stationary nor ORIS), and the optical power allocated is computed by \eqref{Benchmark1}.